gimbalabs/csk-003/README.md

 1. Learn by doing: today we will use the command line
 2. Real developer skills: searching, copying + pasting, and [asking the right questions](https://stackoverflow.com/).
 3. Install [Visual Studio Code](https://code.visualstudio.com/)
-4. In Visual Studio Code, clone the CSK #003a repo and view the HTML files
+4. In Visual Studio Code, clone the CSK #003a repo from GitHub and view the HTML files
 5. On the command line, check versions of Node, npm and git
 6. [Install Node](https://nodejs.org/en/), or read the [Visual Studio Code tutorial on Node](https://code.visualstudio.com/docs/nodejs/nodejs-tutorial)
 7. Running JavaScript files using Node